 - Company ID card of nationally recognised company

 - Disabled badges which have a photograph of the holder

 - Certificate of Competency issued by the government (domestic routes only, must be photographic)

 - VALIDATE UK PASS photographic proof of age cards

 - CPP Guernsey ID card

 - Guernsey 18+ card

-Please note that all photo ID must be legible and undamaged, otherwise you will not be able to travel.
+Please note that digital copies of your photo ID are not acceptable.
+Please also note that all photo ID must be legible and undamaged, otherwise you will not be able to travel.